MozeBaltyk/UpOnLAN/docs/UpOnLAN/GettingStarted.md

 As prerequisites:

-* A `podman engine` install on linux.
+* A `podman engine` installed.

-* `nc` package installed

-* A KVM install with `virt-manager`, Not mandatory but good to have for testing purpose
+* A KVM install with `virt-manager`, Not mandatory but good to have for testing purpose.

 ```bash
 Usage: ./wakemeup.sh -a <action>